Project Description

-Generic Name: fluoxetine
+Generic Name: Fluoxetine

 Brand Names: Prozac, Prozac Weekly, Sarafem, Rapiflux, Selfemra